SUNSET OF FURMANKIND

 “Dr. Aristotle's report confirms that your bone structures are now stronger, and although there will still be ongoing changes, the danger of collapsing beneath your own weight has passed.
 As you embark through this door, you will be released from my charge and fall under the authority of Commander Bill Warren.”
 She turned to the man in green beside her and gave him a nod.

-“Good morning to you,” Commander Warren said to the group with a warm smile and a bit of an Irish accent.
+“Good morning to you,” the commander said to the group with a warm smile and a bit of an Irish accent.
 He appeared to be in his late forties or early fifties, and although he worked primarily in the full gravity section of Sebra, he appeared to have no trouble in the weightlessness floating before them.

 “The E-Gee section of the station is located inside a revolving cylinder.
 The door behind me is fixed near the axle, so when the elevator descends along an outer wall of the cylinder out to where gravity is strongest, you may also feel like you are on a slow carnival ride until your inner ears adjust to the motion.
 Your physicians should already have fast-acting meds for you if you feel you may need them.”